 Curtin, UWA and Notre Dame universities all offer a medical degree course and UWA also offers dentistry.
-None of these universities has planned a 2021 information session although Notre Dame will probably do an online information session given the positive feedback they got for their 2020 online session which is still available online.
+None of these universities has planned a 2022 information session.

-- To get into medicine in WA you need to get outstanding academic results, get better results than most on an external University Clinical Admission Test and undertake a regime of Multiple Mini Interviews.
+- To get into medicine you need to get outstanding ATAR academic results, get better results than most on an external University Clinical Admission Test and undertake a regime of Multiple Mini Interviews.

 - School students should apply for medicine at Curtin or Direct Entry at UWA through the normal TISC process.